tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 	* https://us.octobersveryown.com
 * Has a game mechanic
 	* Every time it’s transferred, it may become a golden ticket that grants you access to any Drake show
-	* If its become a golden ticket and is transferred, it loses its golden ticket superpower
+	* If its become a golden ticket and is transferred, it loses its golden ticket superpower.
 * Has utility
 	* Unlocks exclusive media content feat.
 Drake hosted by OVO
 	* May become a golden ticket that grants you access to any Drake show